Visiting Titanic Belfast 105 Years After The Titanic Sank

 The Story of Survivors

 At the end of the tour, a local pastor accounted a few more stories of those who survived.
 My favourite was about Charles Joughin a chef on board Titanic.
-When he realised the ship was sinking, he decided to get drunk, like really drunk.
+When he realized the ship was sinking, he decided to get drunk, like really drunk.
 He survived being in the frigid cold waters of the Atlantic for several hours.
 Some believe it’s because the alcohol kept him warm.
 Likely there was another factor at play in his survival, but the alcohol angle makes for a better story.
 Also disclaimer I don’t condone or endorse drinking copious amounts of alcohol to keep warm in cold climates.
-Guys that’s not safe.
-Mr Joughin was pretty damn lucky to survive.
+It should be said that’s not safe.
+Mr. Joughin was pretty damn lucky to survive.
 After the stories, a candlelight vigil was held in remembrance of the victims.

 Should You Visit Titanic Belfast?

-Titanic Belfast is a museum that has so much history and goes into details about this ship and Belfast that I didn’t even know that I didn’t know.
+Titanic Belfast is a museum that has so much history.
+It goes into details about the ship and Belfast I didn’t know about.
 It shows some of the history of this city and its shipbuilding industry.
-It tells the stories of what that tragic maiden voyage.
+It tells the stories of that tragic maiden voyage.
 Everyone who survived the Titanic sinking has long passed away.
 Titanic Belfast will make sure people will always know their stories and the history of the Titanic.
-If you’re visiting Belfast, the Titanic Belfast is worth a visit.
-I only regret I didn’t get to spend more time here (and that I didn’t upgrade for an audioguide).
-Next time I’m in Belfast I’m going to revisit Titanic Belfast.
-Although I’d advise not going on a National Holiday like I did.
-It was much busier than normal.
+If you’re visiting Belfast it’s worth visiting Titanic Belfast.
+I only regret I didn’t get to spend more time here (and that I didn’t upgrade for an audio guide).
+Next time I’m in Belfast I’d like to revisit Titanic Belfast.
+Although I’d advise not going on a national holiday as I did.
+It was much busier than usual.